Deeplocal/mocktailsmixer/README.md

 ### Step 30: Troubleshooting
 - If the LEDs or relays are not working, check the SER_DEVICE variable in bartender/\_\_main\_\_.py.

+## Example Transcript
+(User presses physical button.)

+User: Tell Mocktails Mixer to make me a cherry bomb.

+Assistant: Coming right up.
+While I make your drink, would you like to hear the weather or your fortune?

+User: How about the weather?

+Assistant: What is your ZIP code?

+User: 15212.

+Assistant: The weather in Pittsburgh, PA is 75 degrees and sunny.

 ## Cleaning Your Mixer